Ah, the Beauty Contest, a chance to compete with other Neopians in the realm of art!

 The common misconception is that the beauty contest is a contest for human contestants or that grooming items are involved but, alas, no!
 Now with that confusion aside, here's a guide that's bound to help you win that shiny trophy for your pet!
 Hooray! ^_^

-If your pet receives a gold trophy, either overall or in species, they will be "gold-banned" for the next four months.
+If your pet receives a gold trophy, either overall or in species, they will be "gold-banned" for the next month.
+(Previously, this was four months up until August 2018.)
 You will still be able to enter any other pets you own, unless they are also gold-banned.

 For several years, winners would also receive Neopoint and item prizes.
 With the change in the rules to allow people to enter on side accounts, non-trophy prizes were discontinued.
 The former prizes included set numbers of Neopoints and rare item prizes.

-On the 12th day of Storing in Y16, an avatar was announced as a prize for placing 1st, 2nd, or 3rd in either the species or overall contest.
+On November 12, 2014, an avatar was announced as a prize for placing 1st, 2nd, or 3rd in either the species or overall contest.